visgl/deck.gl/docs/api-reference/core/controller.md

 * `doubleClickZoom` (boolean) - enable zooming with double click.
 Default `true`
 * `touchZoom` (boolean) - enable zooming with multi-touch.
 Default `true`
 * `touchRotate` (boolean) - enable rotating with multi-touch.
 Use two-finger rotating gesture for horizontal and three-finger swiping gesture for vertical rotation.
 Default `false`
-* `keyboard` (boolean|object) - enable interaction with keyboard.
+* `keyboard` (boolean | object) - enable interaction with keyboard.
 Default `true`.
 If an object is supplied, it may contain the following fields to customize the keyboard behavior:
     * `zoomSpeed` (number) - speed of zoom using +/- keys.
 Default `2`.
     * `moveSpeed` (number) - speed of movement using arrow keys, in pixels.
     * `rotateSpeedX` (number) - speed of rotation using shift + left/right arrow keys, in degrees.
 Default `15`.
     * `rotateSpeedY` (number) - speed of rotation using shift + up/down arrow keys, in degrees.
 Default `10`.
 * `dragMode` (string) - drag behavior without pressing function keys, one of `pan` and `rotate`.
-* `inertia` (boolean|Number) - Enable inertia after panning/pinching.
+* `inertia` (boolean | number) - Enable inertia after panning/pinching.
 If a number is provided, indicates the duration of time over which the velocity reduces to zero, in milliseconds.
 Default `false`.

 ## Methods